lvcabral/brs-engine/docs/limitations.md

   * The other Cookies related methods are just mocked and do nothing: `GetCookies`, `AddCookies`, `ClearCookies`.
   * The following methods are also only mocked but do nothing: `EnableResume`, `SetHttpVersion` and `SetMinimumTransferRate`.
   * The method `GetTargetIpAddress` from `roUrlEvent` always returns an empty string.
-* Reserved words like `Mod` cannot be used as function parameters (Roku does allow that).
+* Reserved words like `Mod` cannot be used as function parameters (Roku devices allows that).
-* SDK 1.0 deprecated components are not implemented, but could be done in the future for legacy apps support.
+* SDK 1.0 deprecated components are not supported, but could be implemented in the future for legacy apps preservation.

 ## In Scope (mocked)